-- 1. Submit all required fees and forms as requested to insure that you retain your space in the incoming class (see Advance Tuition Deposits and Fees). - 2.
-Be an active participant as your class schedule is prepared in the Office of Academic Advising.
+- 4. Be an active participant as your class schedule is prepared in the Office of Academic Advising.
 Indicate your acceptance of the schedule when requested. - Complete and return all Student Development forms for housing, health care, and related student life issues.